-Description The subjects comprise a semi-detached, traditional villa.
-Accommodation The accommodation may be summarised as follows: GROUND FLOOR: Entrance Vestibule, Hallway, Lounge and Kitchen Diner.
-FIRST FLOOR: Landing, 2 Bedrooms and a Bathroom.
-Gross internal floor area (m2) Amounts to 98 square metres, or thereby.
-Neighbourhood and location The subjects are located within Elgin, where surrounding properties are of a mixed design, vintage and character.
+Description The subjects comprise a semi detached two bedroom villa. · Accommodation The accommodation may be summarised as follows; Ground Floor: Entrance Hall, Lounge, Dining Room, Kitchen, TV Room and Bathroom.
+First Floor: Two Bedrooms, Both with Dressing Rooms.
+Gross internal floor area (m2) Amounts to 120 square metres, or thereby.
+Neighbourhood and location The subjects are located on the High Street in Rothes where surrounding properties are of a mixed design, vintage and character.
 Adequate local shopping, educational and transport facilities are available.
-Age Erected circa 1930.
+Age Erected circa 1900 and converted from two dwellings to one dwelling circa 1992.
 Weather The weather was dry at the time of inspection.
 Chimney stacks Visually inspected with the aid of binoculars where appropriate.
-There is a mutual pointed stone stack with metal flashings.
+There are pointed stone stacks with metal flashings.

 Roofing including roof space Sloping roofs were visually inspected with the aid of binoculars where appropriate.
-Flat roofs were visually inspected from vantage points within the property and where safe and reasonable to do so from a 3m ladder externally.
-Roof spaces were visually inspected and were entered where there was safe and reasonable access, normally defined as being from a 3m ladder within the property.
-If this is not possible, then physical access to the roof space may be taken by other means if the Surveyor deems it safe and reasonable to do so.
-The roof is of a pitched ridged and hipped design comprising timber trusses clad with clay tiles over timber sarking boards and incorporating dormer projections to the front and rear elevations which appear to be contained beneath flat metal roof coverings.
-Access to the roof void area was undertaken from a ceiling hatch within the first floor landing. i Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
-The gutters and downpipes are of a cast iron manufacture.
+The roof is of a pitched, ridged design comprising timber trusses clad with slates.
+No access was gained to the roof void area due to the lack of any inspection hatch.
+Rainwater fittings Visually inspected with the aid of binoculars where appropriate.
+Gutters and downpipes are of cast iron manufacture.
 Main walls Visually inspected with the aid of binoculars where appropriate.
 Foundations and concealed parts were not exposed or inspected.
-The main outer walls are of pointed solid stone construction (wall width 500mm, approximately).
+The main outer walls are of pointed solid stone construction (wall width 600mm approximately).
+The walls to the single storey extension are consistent with blockwork/brickwork construction (wall width 360mm).
 Windows, external doors and joinery Internal and external doors were opened and closed where keys were available.
 Random windows were opened and closed where possible.
 Doors and windows were not forced open.
-Windows are predominantly of a double glazed, sealed unit, uPVC manufacture with a single glazed cast iron skylight, with internal secondary glazing, over the stairwell.
-The front door is of a part glazed timber manufacture with the door to the rear being of part glazed uPVC design.
-External timbers have been replaced with uPVC to the dormers.
+Windows are a mix of double glazed, sealed unit, timber casement, timber casement sealed unit, 'Velux' skylights, uPVC casement sealed unit, 'Velux' skylights, uPVC double glazed sealed units with single glazed timber casement pattern to the cheeks of the dormers.
+The front doors are of a part glazed uPVC design with the doors to the rear being of glazed uPVC and solid timber manufacture.
+External timbers are of a softwood pattern.
 External decorations Visually inspected.
 External décor is of a paintwork finish.
 Conservatories / porches Not applicable.

-Communal areas Not applicable.
-Garages and permanent outbuildings Visually inspected.
-Visually inspected.
-There is a detached single car garage of rendered blockwork construction contained beneath a profile metal sheet roof covering.
-Garages and permanent outbuildings Visually inspected.
-There is a detached single car garage of rendered blockwork construction contained beneath a profile metal sheet roof covering.
-Visually inspected.
-There are garden grounds to the front, side and rear of the property.
-Garden grounds are sloped in nature to the front and incorporate retaining walls.
-Garden grounds are laid to grass with paved paths and poured concrete to areas.
-Garages and permanent outbuildings Visually inspected.
-There is a detached single car garage of rendered blockwork construction contained beneath a profile metal sheet roof covering.
-Visually inspected.
-There are garden grounds to the front, side and rear of the property.
-Garden grounds are sloped in nature to the front and incorporate retaining walls.
-Garden grounds are laid to Garages and permanent outbuildings Visually inspected.
-There is a detached single car garage of rendered blockwork construction contained beneath a profile metal sheet roof covering.
-Visually inspected.
-There are garden grounds to the front, side and rear of the property.
-Garden grounds are sloped in nature to the front and incorporate retaining walls.
-Garden grounds are laid to grass with paved paths and poured concrete to areas.
-Boundaries are defined with a mix of hedging, rendered
+0 N Communal areas Not applicable.
+Garages and permanent cuthuildings Visually inspected Garages and permanent outbuildings Visually inspected.
+There is a detached single car garage of timber construction, contained beneath a pitched felt roof covering.
+In addition there are two outbuildings, one of pointed stone construction contained beneath a corrugated metal sheet roof covering the second comprising dwarf walls topped with timber fencing contained beneath a corrugated metal sheet roof covering. Γ I., Outside areas and boundaries Visually inspected.
+There are garden grounds to the side and rear of the property.
+Garden grounds are sloped in nature and terraced incorporating retaining walls.
+Grounds are laid to gravel with grass, trees and shrubs.
+There is a gravel drive/off-street parking facility.
+Boundaries are defined with a mix of timber fencing and a stone retaining wall.
+Ceilings Visually inspected from floor level.
+Comings visually inspected from floor level.
+Ceiling linings are a mix of lath and plaster and plasterboard finishes.
+Internal walls Visually inspected from floor level.
+Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
+Internal wall linings are a mix of lath and plaster and plasterboard design. [ Floors including sub floors Surfaces of exposed floors were visually inspected.
+No carpets or floor coverings were lifted.
+Flooring is of a suspended timber construction throughout the main dwelling with solid concrete construction noted within the kitchen extension.